helios-live/go-simple-licensing/README.md

 # How it Works

-1. Server creates a table for license email, license, experation date, and ip
+1. Server creates a table for license email, license, expiration date, and ip
 2. Server generates a license key (XXXX-XXXX-XXXX)
 3. Server encrypts it using your Servers key (Generated on setup) and server gives you it
 4. You give client to buyer/user with license.dat file that contains the encrypted license